niravdd/myWork/kinesis-datagen/README.md

 ## Usage

 - Create a new cloudformation stack using the cloudformation.json file (which should be in the s3 bucket that you created previously).
+- If you are using the console to create the cloudformation stack, then make sure to check the box saying : `"I acknowledge that AWS CloudFormation might create IAM resources."`
 - The cloudformation script will install php7, apache and deploy the code on the ec2 instance.
 - Check the output to get the link of the web page.
 For example : http://ec2-34-22-91-12.compute-1.amazonaws.com/kinesis-datagen